TommasoBelluzzo/FastHashes/README.md

 FashHashes.Tests is a console application that needs to be executed through command line instructions.

+ - Display the help section:
- - `FashHashes.Tests -help` displays the help section.
+   - `FashHashes.Tests -help`
+ - Run the specified tests on the specified hashes:
- - `FashHashes.Tests -tests [ALL | T1 ...
-Tn] -hashes [ALL | H1 ...
-Hn]` runs the specified tests on the specified hashes; all the command line parameters must be included because the code doesn't handle default implicit values.
+   - `FashHashes.Tests -hashes [ALL | H1 ...
+Hn] -tests [ALL | T1 ...
+Tn]`
+ - Default execution when no arguments are specified:
+   - `FashHashes.Tests -hashes ALL -tests V0`

 *[EXAMPLE 1]* Run validation and quality tests on all the available hashes and save the result on a text file: